valladaresr/Capstone-Bellabeat-Case-Study/README.md

 ```
 ![image](https://github.com/valladaresr/Google-Case-Study-Bellabeat/assets/163466485/89810b0b-8e14-4faf-8187-e86dfb8007cb)

-After a thorough inspection, **33** shared unique user ids were found for daily_activity, daily_calories, hourly_calories and hourly_steps.
-The dataset for daily_sleep has **24** user ids.
-Also, heart_rate has **7** user ids, and weight_log has **8** user ids; I won't be considering those datasets for my analysis due to having a very small sample.
-Despite the minimal sample size requirement being 30, and daily_sleep only having **24** user ids, I still intend to use the dataset for practice purposes as I am curious to see what the data will show.
-As the sample size decreases, the confidence interval becomes wider and less precise.
+After conducting a comprehensive review, I identified **33** unique user IDs shared across daily_activity, daily_calories, hourly_calories and hourly_steps.
+The dataset for daily_sleep has **24** user IDs, while heart_rate has **7** user IDs, and weight_log has **8** user IDs.
+Due to their very small sample sizes, I decided not to include heart_rate and weight_log datasets in my analysis.
+Despite daily_sleep falling short of the minimal sample size requirement of 30 user IDs, I have chosen to include it for practice purposes as I am curious to see what the data will show.
+It's worth noting that as the sample size decreases, the confidence interval widens, leading to less precise results.

 ### Checking for duplicates
 ```SQL